 Orthopaedic Surgery located in Plano, TX & Dallas, TX

 Around 27% of Americans who live with chronic pain suffer from lower back pain.
 At North Texas Orthopaedic & Spine, the team of experienced and compassionate physicians offers expert diagnosis and treatment for lower back pain, aiming to relieve your pain and resolve the condition causing it.
 Call or schedule an appointment online today.
-North Texas Orthopaedic & Spine has locations in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton and Skillman.
+North Texas Orthopaedic & Spine has locations in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton.

 A wide range of injuries and degenerative conditions can cause lower back pain including:

 - Muscle sprains and ligament strains

 - Herniated discs